uuuloon/uuuloon.github.io/_projects/VLN.md

 category: work
 ---

 This research is currently in progress.
-I'm exploring how robots can follow natural language instructions to navigate novel spaces.
+I'm exploring how quadruped robots can follow natural language instructions to navigate novel spaces using vision-language models.

 Updates coming soon.
 Stay tuned!